 The once mighty Sha-Ken finally waved the white flag and demonstrated OpenType versions of their fonts running in InDesign and on an iPad today at International eBook Expo Tokyo.
 Sha-Ken’s Toshiro Ito said they don’t have a set release date, but hope to make an announcement soon; Japanese designers, who have been waiting for Sha-Ken packaged software fonts since 1989, can finally look forward to using Sha-Ken fonts on personal computers and mobile devices.

 Blogger Danbo was there too and took video of the Sha-Ken demonstration.
 Most of the audience was near retirement age.
-That was the last word from Sha-Ken.
-The OpenType product never appeared.
+That was the last public product demonstration from Sha-Ken.
+Their OpenType product never appeared.
 Uchida san told me that Sha-Ken didn’t have any designers and engineers left to build out the smaller legacy proprietary digital font collections into Adobe Japan 1-4 character sets for modern designers and devices.

 Some people will want to write the Sha-Ken story off as Japanese culture unable to change but that’s just snobbery.
 What happened to Sha-Ken can happen to any company with a monopoly.
 Steve Jobs definitively explained how monopolistic market power rots a company in his lost interview: